UKHomeOffice/self-hosted-runner-drone/CONTRIBUTING.md

 ## Getting Started
-- Run ` npm ci && npm run bootstrap` to setup your environment and install all the needed packages
+- Run ` npm install && npm run bootstrap` to setup your environment and install all the needed packages
 - Run `npm run lint` and `npm run format` to ensure your charges will pass CI
 - Run `npm run build-all` to build and test end to end.